Mexico City: Demographics

 Historically, and since Pre-Columbian times, the Valley of Anahuac has been one of the most densely populated areas in Mexico.
 When the Federal District was created in 1824, the urban area of Mexico City extended approximately to the area of today's Cuauhtémoc borough.

-At the beginning of the 20th century, began migrating to the south and west and soon the small towns of Mixcoac and San Ángel were incorporated by the growing conurbation.
+During the Porfiriato era at the beginning of the 20th century, the wealthy and middle class began migrating to the west and south of the city's periphery.
+This led to a class divide between the upper and lower classes of Mexico City.
+The wealthy neighborhoods such as Colonia Roma, Polanco, and Anzures were located on the western side of the city near the historic center, while the working-class neighborhoods were located on the eastern side on the lakebed of former Lake Texcoco.
+Over the 20th century, this led to the creation of less developed settlements like Iztapalapa and Tláhuac in the east.

 According to the 1921 census, 54.78% of the city's population was considered Mestizo (Indigenous mixed with European), 22.79% considered European, and 18.74% considered Indigenous.

 Up to the 1990s, the Federal District was the most populous federal entity in Mexico, but since then, its population has remained stable at around 8.7 million.
 The growth of the city has extended beyond the limits of the city proper to 59 municipalities of the State of Mexico and 1 in the state of Hidalgo.
 With a population of approximately 19.8 million inhabitants (2008), it is one of the most populous conurbations in the world.
 Nonetheless, the annual rate of growth of the Metropolitan Area of Mexico City is much lower than that of other large urban agglomerations in Mexico, a phenomenon most likely attributable to the environmental policy of decentralization.
 The net migration rate of Mexico City from 1995 to 2000 was negative.